DeNardoLab/BehaviorDEPOT/README.md

       - DistanceTravelled_cm: total distance traveled in cm
     - Tracking.mat - a struct containing the location of each tracked part
       - The first layer of Tracking contains the original information from the tracking spreadsheet
       - Smooth: contains the location of each tracked part after smoothing
     - Behavior_Filter.mat - contains Behavior information filtered by space or time
-      - Temporal - contains Behavior information during cue frames
+      - Temporal: contains Behavior information during cue frames
-        - EventVector - a vector indicating when the events occurred
+        - EventVector: a vector indicating when the events occurred
-        - EventBouts - start and stop frames of each event
+        - EventBouts: start and stop frames of each event
-        - [Behavior] -- eg Freezing
+        - [Behavior]: e.g. Freezing
           - BehInEventVector:  vector when behavior occurred during an event (ie both EventVector and BehaviorVector are true)
           - Cue_BehInEventVector: events as rows, each containing a vector representing behavior
           - PerBehInEvent:  percent behavior in event.
 Proportion of behavior occurring during the event (vs outside of the event)
           - PerBehDuringCue:  percent of event duration that behavior occurs.
             \**Eg if Freezing occurred for 50% of first event, and 30% of second event, values would be {0.5, 0.3}*
-      - Spatial - contains Behavior information in ROIs
+      - Spatial: contains Behavior information in ROIs
         - PerTimeInROI:  percent total time spent in the ROI
         - inROIVector:  vector of whether animal was in ROI or not
         - [Behavior]